kiananvari/MNRSR-for-wildlife-image/README.md

 3 - Result

-new results are saved as a CSV file after each run
+New results are saved as a CSV file after each run

 ## Documentation